Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/faq/_index.md

 ## What is Jumpstart HCIBox?

-Jumpstart HCIBox is a turnkey solution that provides a complete sandbox for exploring Azure Stack HCI capabilities and hybrid cloud integration in a virtual environment.
-HCIBox is designed to be completely self-contained within a single Azure subscription and resource group, which makes it easy for users to get hands-on with Azure Stack HCI and Azure Arc technology without the need for physical hardware.
+Jumpstart HCIBox is a turnkey solution that provides a complete sandbox for exploring Azure Local capabilities and hybrid cloud integration in a virtual environment.
+HCIBox is designed to be completely self-contained within a single Azure subscription and resource group, which makes it easy for users to get hands-on with Azure Local and Azure Arc technology without the need for physical hardware.

 > **Note:** For general questions about Arc Jumpstart please see the [Jumpstart FAQ](../../faq/).